NL33/electron-git/znext.md

 --if delete git file accidentally, it will delete all local versions.
 Add some protection for that.
 --note: git does not track empty folders.
 So if you add a new folder with nothing in it, git won't track it.
---have a place to enter git commands that you want to enter (like pushing to github, creating fancy branches, etc)
+--have a place to enter git commands that you want to enter (like pushing to github, creating fancy branches, etc) --when checking old version from main window--and creating workingtree and reverting to prior version, remove the ability to create a save version then (don't want the new git save to pick up the work tree file)